 How does your GP diagnose allergic rhinitis?

-To diagnose allergic rhinitis, your healthcare provider will ask you a range of questions, perform a physical exam, and some may also offer specific tests to diagnose the condition (depending on the availability of the materials in their office).
-Your provider may also refer you to a specialist for additional testing, but this is usually only needed when the diagnosis is not clear or when treatment fails.
+To diagnose allergic rhinitis, your healthcare provider will ask you questions, perform a physical exam, and may also offer specific tests to diagnose the condition (depending on the availability of the materials in their office).
+Your doctor may also refer you to a specialist for additional testing, but this is usually necessary when the diagnosis is not clear or when treatment fails.

-To feel optimally prepared for your first consultation, check out our PDF guide here.
+To prepare yourself well for your first consultation, check out our PDF guide here.

 What your GP might do/propose:

-• Ask about your symptoms and triggers: Your doctor will talk with you to understand what symptoms you’re experiencing and whether you’ve noticed anything that might be triggering them.
+• Ask about your symptoms and triggers: Your doctor will ask about your symptoms and whether you’ve noticed anything that might be triggering them.
 They may ask where you were and what you were doing when the symptoms began, and whether they follow a seasonal pattern or occur all year round.

 • Observe: In addition to listening to your description of symptoms, the doctor will also look at your face for physical signs that may suggest allergic rhinitis or allergic conjunctivitis.
 They may check for watery or red eyes, a runny nose, dark circles under the eyes (“allergic shiners”), and other visible features that can help them understand what’s going on.

-• Test for allergies: This can be done via a blood test or via skin prick testing, depending on availability.
+• Test for allergies: Your doctor will do this test via a blood test or via skin prick testing, depending on availability.
 Both look for IgE antibodies to specific allergens.
 For a skin prick test, your healthcare provider places small drops of different allergens on your forearm and lightly pricks the skin beneath each drop.
 After 15 minutes, they check for a reaction.
 If you’re allergic to a particular allergen, the skin around that spot will typically become red, itchy, and slightly swollen.
 If you take oral antihistamines, your healthcare team will let you know how many days before your appointment you need to stop them.
-If antihistamines are not stopped in time, the skin prick test may not work properly.
+If you do not stop taking antihistamines in time, the skin prick test may not give accurate results.

 • Look inside your nose: sometimes your doctor will use a special tool to check the front part of your nose.
-This is called an anterior rhinoscopy.
-It helps them see if the thin layer of tissue inside your nose (called the lining) is swollen, irritated, or damaged.
+This examination is called an anterior rhinoscopy.
+It helps your doctor check whether the thin lining inside your nose is swollen, irritated, or damaged.
 They will also check for growths, like nasal polyps.

 • Check your ears: sometimes the GP uses an otoscope (a small lighted device for looking inside the ears) to check the ear canal, the eardrum, and the middle ear.
-This helps the doctor see signs of problems such as eustachian tube dysfunction (which can be triggered by allergies) or ear infections
+This helps your doctor check for problems such as Eustachian tube dysfunction (which allergies can trigger) or ear infections.

 How does a specialist diagnose allergic rhinitis?

-Specialists, like an allergist or ear-nose-throat (ENT) doctor may perform more advanced tests to confirm your diagnosis and find out what’s causing your symptoms.
+Specialists, like an allergist or ear, nose, and throat (ENT) doctor, may perform more advanced tests to confirm your diagnosis and find out what’s causing your symptoms.
 They may also repeat some tests already done by your GP.

-• Nasal allergen challenge: This is a test used to find out whether your nose reacts to certain allergens.
-It can help diagnose seasonal allergies, year round allergies, “local allergic rhinitis” (a type of allergy that doesn’t show up on skin or blood tests but only inside the nose), and allergies related to your workplace.
-Sometimes it is also done before starting allergen immunotherapy when someone is allergic to many different things.
-During this test, small amounts of allergens are placed inside your nose, and your symptoms and reactions are closely monitored.
+• Nasal allergen challenge: This is a test that your doctor uses to find out whether your nose reacts to certain allergens.
+It can help diagnose seasonal allergies, year-round allergies, “local allergic rhinitis” (a type of allergy that doesn’t show up on skin or blood tests but only inside the nose), and allergies related to your workplace.
+Your healthcare provider may also recommend this test before starting allergen immunotherapy if you are allergic to several different allergens.
+During the test, they place small amounts of allergens inside your nose and closely monitor your symptoms and reactions.

-• Nasal endoscopy: A thin camera is used to look further up inside your nose and sinuses.
+• Nasal endoscopy: Your doctor performs this exam with a thin camera to look further up inside your nose and sinuses.

 • Other tests to check whether you have chronic rhinosinusitis: learn more here